Caslon Egyptian: Release

 The "Egyptian" typeface was released by the Caslon type foundry of Salisbury Square, London, run by William Caslon IV.
-(This was not the Caslon foundry of the eighteenth century, set up by William Caslon I: William Caslon III had left his family's business, buying up the type foundry set up by Joseph Jackson, a former apprentice of William Caslon II, and his son William Caslon IV had then succeeded to running this foundry.)
+(This was not the Caslon foundry set up in the eighteenth century by William Caslon I: William Caslon III had left his family's business, buying up the type foundry set up by Joseph Jackson, a former apprentice of William Caslon II, and his son William Caslon IV had then succeeded to running this foundry.)
 It is somewhat "classical" in style, being capitals-only, formal in design and not particularly bold (although still bolder than conventional body text fonts), appearing similar to Soane's lettering.
-The matrices survive in the collection of the Type Museum, London, with some replacement letters.
+The matrices (moulds used to cast the letters) survive in the collection of the Type Museum, London, with some replacement letters.
 "Egyptian" is the only part of its name referring to its design: the first part of its name in specimen books, Two Lines English, is simply the standard name used at the time for its size, around 28 modern points.
 Typeface names at this point had not emerged: types at the time generally were just listed by their size, or numbered.

 Caslon's Egyptian typeface was shown in the foundry's specimen books, the earliest edition with a date dated 1816 although some possibly earlier.
 It appears sandwiched by larger and much more ornate typefaces, apparently not marketed with any prominence.
 Aside from its documented existence and survival, the reasons behind its creation are not clear, especially since no contemporary uses of it have been found.
 Mosley suggests that it may have been created on commission by a specific client.

 The matrices of the Caslon sans-serif were acquired by the Stephenson Blake company when it took over the Salisbury Square Caslon company.
-Sans-serifs returned to printing when Vincent Figgins' foundry started to issue a new series of sans-serifs starting around 1828, so the company revived the matrices.
+Sans-serifs returned to printing when Vincent Figgins' foundry started to issue a new series of sans-serifs starting around 1828, so the company started offering the type for sale in their specimens again.
 (These should not be confused with Stephenson Blake's unrelated "Grotesque" typefaces of the late nineteenth century.)